babashka/cli/README.md

 Usage: neil <subcommand> <options>
 ```

-This library eases that way of command line parsing.
-It does not convert options
+This library eases that style of command line parsing.
+It does not convert
-into EDN automatically which, arguably, is more convenient for command line
+options into EDN automatically which, arguably, is more convenient for command
-usage.
-This library does offer a light-weight way to coerce strings using core
+line usage.
+This library does offer a light-weight way to coerce strings using
-functions.
+core functions.

 Adding support for `babashka.cli` coercions to Clojure functions does not
 introduce a dependency on `babashka.cli` itself.
 It can be done via metadata